asrashley/music-bingo/docs/server.md

 As the resources used by the music bingo service are relatively low, it is possible to run the service in a nano AWS EC2 instance.
-When high availability is not required, this allows the service to be hosted for less than £4 (Europe Ireland) / $4 (US East) per month.
+When high availability is not required, this allows the service to be hosted with minimal costs.

-This repository contains CloudFormation scripts to deploy a single EC2 instance with code deploy to automatically install the musicbingo-prod.tar.gz file.
+This repository contains CloudFormation scripts to deploy a single EC2 instance with code deploy to automatically install the `musicbingo-prod.tar.gz` file.

 A high availability system can be created using Aurora RDS, multiple EC2 instances and an elastic load balancer.